Rio Grande, founded 70 years ago, is built on core values such as sharing knowledge, serving with integrity, and supporting jewelers the world over.

-Today, Saul's three children, Alan Bell (President), Molly Bell (Executive V.P.) and Eddie Bell (V.P. of Manufacturing), along with Danny Cox (V.P. of Finance) and a team of business development coaches lead the company.
-Together, the leadership team and 300-plus associates take a highly evolved approach to participative management, and strive to work in as flat a hierarchy as possible.
+Today, three of Saul's nine children, Alan Bell (President), Molly Bell (Executive Vice President) and Eddie Bell (Vice President of Manufacturing), serve the company and keep Saul's legacy thriving.
+Together with Danny Cox (Vice President of Finance) and a team of business coaches, they lead the company forward.
+The leadership team and 300-plus associates collaborate in a highly evolved approach to participative management, and strive to work in as flat a hierarchy as possible.
 The company is principle-based, rather than rule-based, and operates within a framework of 15 principles that have been developed over the years and continue to serve as the foundation for all business and interpersonal decisions.

 The value Saul placed on sharing his knowledge with others continues, too, through Santa Fe Symposium®.
-This annual not-for-profit event, co-founded by Eddie Bell, provides a forum in which jewelers can gather and share information and gain the knowledge they need to manage their businesses more successfully.
-The vision Saul Bell had so long ago of helping others to learn, and the legacy he left behind of high standards and excellence, continues.
+This not-for-profit event, co-founded by Eddie Bell and held once a year, provides a forum in which jewelers gather to share information, build their professional (and personal) networks and gain knowledge that helps them manage their businesses more successfully.
+The vision Saul Bell had so long ago of helping others to learn and succeed, and the legacy he built of high standards and excellence, continues to thrive.

-How we do it: With innovative solutions, great service & know-how.
-This is where Rio rocks!
+How do we do it?
 Our expert purchasing teams select every one of our 30,000+ products to keep our customers creating!
 Our customer service teams are the friendliest and most knowledgeable in the business.
 They get our customers answers.
-And if our customer representatives can’t find the answer, our Technical Support team can.
+And if our customer representatives don't have the answer, our Technical Support team will—or will know just where to find it.
 With more than a century of combined jewelry-making experience, they provide an unrivaled level of information, support and advice.
-Dozens of teams make up the Rio family—from Shipping and Manufacturing to Information Systems and Marketing—and we are all working together every day to uphold the vision Saul had all those decades ago.
+Dozens of teams make up the Rio family—from Shipping and Manufacturing to Information Systems and Marketing—and we all work together every day with the same vision Saul Bell began with all those decades ago.

-Another chapter in Rio Grande's history… Rio has never been one to shy away from change.
-In fact, it's our adaptability and willingness to embrace favorable change that have supported our staying power all these years.
+The next chapter in Rio Grande's history… Rio has never been one to shy away from change.
+In fact, our adaptability and willingness to embrace change are among the foundations of the staying power we've enjoyed all these years.

-On January 1, 2013, Rio reached another milestone in its long, steady growth, becoming a member of The Richline Group, a Berkshire Hathaway Company.
-This ideal partnership of shared values provides the resources that allow Rio Grande, still a "big-little company," to uphold its 70-year-strong vision of serving jewelers.
-Our leadership still comes from Alan Bell, Molly Bell and Eddie Bell and our leadership team.
-And each and every Rio associate remains as committed as ever to providing you with great products, stellar service and expert technical support.
+On January 1, 2013, Rio embraced another milestone in its long, steady growth.
+We became a member of The Richline Group, a Berkshire Hathaway Company.
+This partnership brings us the ideal combination of shared values and the resources that will allow Rio Grande to continue its 70-year-strong mission of serving jewelers.
+Our leadership still comes from Alan, Molly, Eddie and our leadership team.
+And each and every Rio associate remains as committed as ever to providing great products, stellar service and expert technical support.

-Rio Grande, still a "big-little company," upholding its 70-year-strong vision of serving jewelers…
+Rio Grande, now a big "little" company, continues to uphold its 70-year-strong vision of serving jewelers.

 Powered by the Sun… Almost everything requiring electricity at Rio Grande—from jewelry making and manufacturing equipment to lights and computers—is powered by the sun, and we're basking in the wonder of it all.
 How did we get here?